 SDSU is the first land-grant university in the country to offer both a bachelor's degree and minor in precision agriculture.

-Oct.
-2018 – Dunn announced $4 million gift, SDSU breaks ground on new American Indian Student Center – In Oct.
-2017, Dunn announced a $4 million gift from a private donor to build a new American Indian Student Center on the SDSU campus.
+In October 2017, Dunn announced a $4 million gift from a private donor to build a new American Indian Student Center on the SDSU campus.
 The following year, the project broke ground.

 The new facility will be nearly 12,500 square feet and will provide office space, meeting rooms, multipurpose rooms, technology resources, student support space and academic support space.
 Its primary function would be dedicated to student support programming and services.
 The American Indian Student Center is committed to providing support to Native American students and its function involves nation building and work to encourage students to recognize and develop their voice and help prepare Native students to respond to the call to return home.